 Now that you know how long goats are pregnant, how to you calculate their due date?

-If you are trying to decide when to breed your girls or have already bred them and want to know their due dates you have a few options.
+If you are trying to decide when to, or have already, bred your girls and want to know their due dates you have a few options.
 The easiest option is using a goat gestation calculator.

 If you aren’t into Excel, but still want automatic tracking, this app will calculate how long your goats are pregnant.

 Last, the most manual way to figure out the due date is counting out the days on your calendar.
-Since you know how many months goats are pregnant, you can count out from their breeding date.
+You can simply count out from their breeding date.

 This goat gestation wheel is a great tool to have if you like to manually figure out due dates.